faressoft/terminalizer/README.md

 terminalizer record demo
 ```

 A file called `demo.yml` will be created in the current directory.
-You can open it using any editor to edit the configurations and the recoreded frames.
+You can open it using any editor to edit the configurations and the recorded frames.
 You can replay your recording using the command `play`.

 ```bash
 terminalizer play demo